esacinc/qcAssayPortal/README.md

 qcAssayPortal
 ================================================

-A Python program to evaluate the data quality of the five experiments in CPTAC assay portal whose input file formats are *.sky.zip. <br />
+A Python program to evaluate the data quality of the five experiments in CPTAC assay portal, the format of input files is *.sky.zip.
-The five experiments are: <br />
+The experiments are:
-Experiment 1, response curve (or ResponseCurve) <br />
-Experiment 2, evaluation of repeatability (or ValidationSamples) <br />
-Experiment 3, selectivity (or Seletivity) <br />
+Experiment 1, response curve (or ResponseCurve) Experiment 2, evaluation of repeatability (or ValidationSamples) Experiment 3, selectivity (or Seletivity)
-Experiment 4, stability (Stability) <br />
+Experiment 4, stability (Stability)
-Experiment 5, reproducible detection of endogenous analyte (Endogenous) <br />
+Experiment 5, reproducible detection of endogenous analyte (Endogenous)

-The work flow of qcAssayPortal is shown in src/qcAssayPortal/doc/workflow.pdf. <br />
+The work flow of qcAssayPortal is shown in workflow.pdf.

-A report file will be generated which will capture the details of errors and warnings when running the R codes for the individual experiment. <br />
+A report file will be generated which will capture the details of errors and warnings when running the R codes for the individual experiment.
-The details of the errors and warnings are listed in src/qcAssayPortal/doc/issue_categories.pdf <br />
+The details of the errors and warnings are listed in issue_categories.pdf

 Documentation
 -------------